Seizures are frightening.

 - 1.1 Why Chinchillas Have Seizures

-- What Should You Do If Your Chinchilla Has A Seizure?
+- 1.3 What To Do If Your Chinchilla Has A Seizure

 When I first adopted my chinchilla, seizures were not a topic of discussion with my local chinchilla breeder, and it honestly was not something that even crossed my mind until a few years later.

 I have now been raising my chinchilla for 5+ years, and while she has not yet had a seizure, I naturally get curious about potential health issues that may arise.

 I do my best to stay on top of my game, so I can act quickly to provide her the best care possible in case the worst situation does ever take place.

 With seizures, it is honestly something that you should be prepared for and something you want to understand if you own a chinchilla now, recently adopted a chinchilla, or intend to adopt a chinchilla soon.

 Before you can actively take precautionary measures and understand what to do if your chinchilla does have a seizure, it is essential to understand what may cause a seizure to take place.

 There are a few common reasons that can cause seizures in chinchillas.
 Some of these causes can spark this unfortunate event more frequently than others.